- Phone number

 There are many reasons you might decide to seek counselling.
 Maybe you are feeling low and as if you have lost your spark.
 It could be that you have had a difficult situation or event that you need help with coping with.
 You may be suffering from anxiety or depression or having relationship difficulties.
 Perhaps you are interested in self development, or are on your own journey training to become a counsellor.
 Any and all of these, as well as many other reasons, may have led you to my website.
 If you are interested in talking to me, please do get in touch.

 Traditionally, counselling is face to face.
 My initial training and work was face to face.
-I am now taking an extra qualification in online counselling.
+I have trained in online counselling and received a certificate in online counselling in Autumn 2020..
 Due to to the coronavirus situation, face to face work is not possible for many people.
 This is why I offer my counselling online, using web conferencing facilities.
 This has differences and similarities to face to face counselling.
 You don’t need to travel.
 Effective, high quality and therapeutic work is possible online.
 It is worth thinking about your space and time.
 Before a counselling session, when you might have been travelling to a face to face appointment, it may be worth taking some time to reflect on how you are and what you would like to use the session for.
 After the session, when you may have otherwise been travelling, it is good if you can give yourself some time and space to transition back to your everyday activities, especially if difficult emotions come up during the session.

 My first session